 But in Guile, Belgium they have created a city where the culture is to open their doors and share their homes with the less fortunate while creating solutions to provide those people homes in the meantime.
-Social workers, health professionals and neighbors come out to the homes that been shared and spend time with the people of that unit, cultivating solutions and building strong relationships.
+Social workers, health professionals, and neighbors come out to the homes that have been shared and spend time with the people of that unit, cultivating solutions and building strong relationships.
 It is beautiful for us to see such a thing.
 It is the norm for them to see, a tradition passed down throughout the city.
-It makes collective survival-sense to support people instead of condemning them.
+It makes collective-survival sense to support people instead of condemning them.

-YS: How do think current urban development effects low-income communities?
+YS: How do think current urban development affects low-income communities?